-Consumer sentiment in the U.S. deteriorated by less than previously estimated in the month of July, according to a report released by the National Association of Realtors on Tuesday, with sales bouncing back to their highest level in a year.
+Existing home sales in the U.S. increased by more than anticipated in the month of September, according to a report released by the National Association of Realtors on Tuesday, with sales bouncing back to their highest level in a year.

-Consumer products company Clorox Co. on Friday reported a 7 percent decline in profit for the fourth quarter from last year, reflecting lower revenues amid negative guest traffic in all major segments and the impact of unfavorable foreign currency exchange rates and higher costs.
-Both revenue and earnings per share for the quarter missed analysts' expectations.
-However, the company affirmed its financial outlook for fiscal 2015.
+Fast food giant McDonald's Corp. on Tuesday reported a 30 percent decline in profit for the third quarter from last year, reflecting lower revenues amid negative guest traffic in all major segments and the impact of a supplier issue in China.
+Both revenue and earnings per share for the quarter missed analysts' estimates.

 Beverages giant Coca-Cola Co. reported Tuesday a profit for the third quarter that decreased 14 percent from last year, despite higher worldwide volumes, reflecting a revenue drop.
 Adjusted earnings per share matched analysts' expectations, even as quarterly revenues missed their estimates.
 Following the announcement, the company's shares are trading more than five percent lower in early deals.